 LUISS University international programs

 Please select a category to view the FAQs that might be of help to you.
 If you can’t find the answer to your question, please contact us and we will be happy to help you.

-Are there computer rooms at the campus?
+Are there computer rooms on campus?

-Do I have the chance to practice sports at LUISS?
+Can I play sports at LUISS?

-Is there a canteen at the campus?
+Is there a canteen on campus?

-How can I move among campuses?
+How can I get between the different campuses?

 Will I receive info on the academic system, exam sessions and teaching method in general?

-Are there any social activities planned for students?
+Are social activities planned for students?

 If you are landing in Roma Fiumicino Airport

 For further information, visit the web site.

 For further information, visit the web site.

 If you are landing in Roma Ciampino Airport

 For further information, visit the web site.

-Which activities are planned for freshmen?
+What activities are planned for first-year students?

 When am I expected to arrive?

-Freshmen are expected to arrive for the beginning of the Welcome Weeks (beginning of September).
+International students are expected to arrive for the beginning of the Welcome Weeks (beginning of September).
 All students will receive detailed information in advance.

-Where can I study between a lesson and another?
+Where can I study between lessons?

 How can I contact professors?

-Where do I check courses information?
+Where can I check course information?

-Where do I check my timetable?
+Where can I check my timetable?

 Do I have to attend every lesson?

-Where are the accommodations located?
+Where are accommodations located?

-How do I apply for housing?
+How can I apply for housing?

 Do I have to attend the DD selection interview personally?

-No, if you are abroad at the moment of the selection interview for one or more DD Programs, we can arrange a Skype call.
+No, if you are abroad at the moment of the selection interview for one or more DD programs, we can arrange a Skype call.

 No, both admissions procedures are separate.
-Applicants for Double Degree Programs are expected to have secured their admission to the Master’s Degree of choice before being selected for the Double Degree.
+Double Degree program applicants are expected to have secured their admission to the Master’s program of choice before being selected aDouble Degree.

 How does the Double Degree work in terms of mobility?

-Is there an extra-fee to participate in a Double Degree program?
+Is there an extrafee to participate in a Double Degree program?

-How can I apply to a Double Degree Program?
+How can I apply to a Double Degree program?

-Students can apply to Double Degree Programs through the call for applications, which outline the timeline, the selection procedure, the pre-requirements and the rules for participation.
+Students can apply to Double Degree programs through the call for applications, which outline the timeline, the selection procedure, the pre-requirements and the rules for participation.

-When can I apply to a Double Degree Program?
+When can I apply to a Double Degree program?

-What is the difference between Double Degrees and Exchange Programs?
+What is the difference between Double Degrees and exchange programs?

-With a Double Degree Program, students receive two titles, a Master’s Degree from LUISS and a Master’s degreefrom the partner university, valid in both countries.
-On the other hand, Exchange Programs provides students with the opportunity to spend one or two semesters abroad and take exams at the partner university, that will be recognized in their LUISS study plan.
+With a Double Degree program, students receive two degrees – a Master’s dfrom LUISS and a Master’s degreefrom the partner university, valid in both countries.
+Conversely, exchange programs provide students with the opportunity to spend one or two semesters abroad and take exams at the partner university that are recognized by their LUISS study plan.
 Furthermore, Double Degree programs generally require students to spend at least one year at a partner university and write a joint thesis.

 What are the pre-requirements to apply for QTEM?

-Requirements for QTEM are:
+Pre-requirements for QTEM are:

 - C1 English language level certificate

 No, both admissions procedures are separate.
-Students will be admitted to the QTEM program only if both selections are positive and, therefore, students are successfully enrolled in one of the Master’s Degree Programs available for QTEM.
+Students will be admitted to the QTEM program only if both selections are positive and, therefore, students are successfully enrolled in one of the Master’s degree programs available for QTEM.

-When can I apply to the QTEM?
+When can I apply to QTEM?

 The call for application for QTEM is usually published in mid-December.